Genus zero Gopakumar-Vafa invariants of the Banana manifold: Counting Sheaves on

 \subsection{Proof of Corollary~\ref{cor:subscheme-chi}.}

-\begin{proof}Given $\DDD$ a closed subscheme of a curve $\CCC$ of type $\Gamma$, we first claim that we may assume that $\OO_{\DDD}$ is pure 1-dimension.
+\begin{proof}Given $\DDD$ a closed subscheme of a curve $\CCC$ in $\Gamma$, we first claim that we may assume that $\OO_{\DDD}$ is pure 1-dimension.
 If not, by primary decomposition, there is a maximal pure 1-dimensional subscheme $\DDD_1 \subset \DDD$.
 Then we can write

 where $K_0$ is some zero dimensional sheaf.
 Then $\chi(\OO_{\DDD})=\chi(\OO_{\DDD_1})+\chi(K_0)\geq \chi(\OO_{\DDD_1})$ because any zero dimensional sheaf has nonnegative Euler characteristic.

 We may also assume that $\DDD$ is connected.
 Indeed, if $\DDD=\amalg_i \DDD_i$, then $\chi(\OO_{\DDD})=\sum_i\chi(\OO_{\DDD_i})$.